Norwegian Airlines Review – 5 Reasons You Should Use Norwegian Air for Travel to Europe

 Reason 5 to Use Norwegian Air – Reliability

 2018 was a rough year of flying for me.
 The year kicked off with canceled flights in New Zealand, and it just continued.
-Up until a flight in October, I had not experienced one trip that was on time, canceled, or not stricken with maintenance issues.
+Until a flight in October, I had not experienced one trip that was on time, canceled, or not stricken with maintenance issues.
 As I mentioned earlier, we took eight flights with Norwegian Air and several connections.
 Not one single flight was delayed, canceled, or re-routed, and this was during temperatures in the negatives.
 Quite frankly, this experience restored my faith in air travel – in that it is possible to be done right regardless of the weather.

-Now I’ve shared my Norwegian Airlines review, will you use Norwegian Air for Travel to Europe?
+Now I’ve shared my Norwegian Airlines review.
+Will you use Norwegian Air for Travel to Europe?

 Let me share some valuable tips that will make your travel hassle-free.